raphaelletseng/raphaelle.github.io/_posts/2021-04-27-The importance-of-privacy-and-fairness-in-ml.md

 systems, and more often than not, work in tandem with each other.
 Privacy may be defined as 'The condition of not having undocumented personal knowledge about one possessed by others' Dwork and Roth (2014).
 Fairness has always been a more complicated notion to define, especially in the realm of computer science.
 Fairness, with regards to the law, is ’seeking to treat people justly on an individual basis with regards to the use of information regarding them’.
-Algorithmic fairness stipulates that ’A person’s experience with an information system should not irrelevantly depend on their personal characteristics’ Ekstrand et al. (2018).
+Algorithmic fairness stipulates that ’A person’s experience with an information system should not irrelevantly depend on their personal characteristics’ Ekstrand et al. (2018).
 We measure an AI system’s fairness based on its impact on people and the harm it may cause.
 Allocation harms occur when a system makes decisions, for example, to assign loans.
 A quality of service harm occurs when a